Obituaries for the week of November 8, 2017

 Mrs. Still is survived by one son, Justin Bryan Still of Bay Minette, Ala.; one daughter, Heidi and Nathaniel Dortch of Atmore; one sister, Vickie and Terry Day of McCullough, Ala. and seven grandchildren, Kirsten Still, Jadon Still, Bryleigh Still, Adalene Dortch, Bailey Knighton, Bentley Dortch and Aryonna Dortch.

-Funeral services will be held Friday, November 3, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home.
-Burial will follow at Oak Hill Cemetery.
+Funeral services were held Friday, November 3, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home.
+Burial followed at Oak Hill Cemetery.

-The family will receive friends Friday, November 3, 2017 from 1 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Friday, November 3, 2017 from 1 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Myles Downey, Lamar White, Danny Wilson, Ricky White, Norman Wilson and Ronnie Barnhill.
+Pallbearers were Myles Downey, Lamar White, Danny Wilson, Ricky White, Norman Wilson and Ronnie Barnhill.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.